🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Detail: Add two or three gold bell charms hanging from the knot.

-Pro tip: Use wired velvet ribbon so tails drape just right.
-Trim on an angle for a clean finish.
+Pro tip: Use wired velvet ribbon so the tails drape just right.
+Trim them on an angle for a clean finish.

 10. Snowy Pom-Pom Party

-Wide shot of a playful winter wreath covered entirely in white pom-poms of multiple sizes on a yarn-wrapped foam base, with a few miniature bottlebrush trees tucked between “snowballs”; finished with a slim black grosgrain ribbon for contrast; hung under a covered porch; bright, cheerful daylight and a clean facade backdrop to emphasize the snowy texture
+Wide shot of a playful winter wreath covered in white pom-poms of multiple sizes on a yarn-wrapped base with miniature bottlebrush trees, finished with a slim black grosgrain ribbon under a covered porch in bright daylight

 Whimsy, but make it winter.
-A wreath covered in white pom-poms looks like little snowballs gathered in a perfect circle.
+A wreath covered in white pom-poms looks like little snowballs gathered into a perfect circle.
 Kids love it.
 Adults pretend they got it for the kids.
 Everyone wins.

 How to Style It